-- 59. Before Live Firing.
-Prior to any live firing activity commencing on Seddon Range, the CRO is responsible to ensure the following actions have been conducted. - 60.
-Range Boundary Flags.
+65. Before Live Firing.
+Prior to any live firing activity commencing on Seddon Range, the CRO is responsible to ensure the following actions have been conducted.

+66. Range Boundary Flags.
 Live firing is not to commence until all Range Boundary Flags have been hoisted to the top of each pole.
-See Annex C to Chapter 2 for locations and paragraph 34.
+See Annex C to Chapter 2 for locations and paragraph 41.
 "Range Boundary Flags" to Chapter 3 for details.
-This is to be the first action undertaken when opening the range as it provides notice to all personnel about that the range is about to be used for live firing. - 61.
-Range Danger Area Clearance.
-Conduct a visual check of the range danger area to confirm that no personnel, vehicles or animals are within it. - a.
+This is to be the first action undertaken when opening the range as it provides notice to all personnel about that the range is about to be used for live firing.

+67. Range Danger Area Clearance.
+Conduct a visual check of the range danger area to confirm that no personnel, vehicles or animals are within it.

+- a.
 If personnel or vehicles are seen to be within the range danger area, immediate contact is to be made with the Camp Duty Complex over the Safety Net Radio, advising of the intrusion. - b.
-Live firing is not to commence until the Camp Security staff have removed the intrusion from the range danger area and that clearance to live fire has been provided by the Security Staff. - 62.
-Inspection of Bullet Catcher Impact Areas.
+Live firing is not to commence until the Camp Security staff have: - (1) Removed the intrusion from the range danger area; and

+(2) Notified the CRO that the intrusion has been removed and it is clear to live fire.

+68. Inspection of Bullet Catcher Impact Areas.
 An Inspection of the bullet catcher impact areas within the stop butt is to be conducted prior to the conduct of live firing.
 This inspection is to ensure that no ricochet or backsplash hazards exist.
 If any work is required to be performed on the bullet catcher, personal protection equipment is to be worn.
-See paragraph 77.
-"Personal Protection Equipment" for details. - a.
+See paragraph 83.
+"Personal Protection Equipment" for details.

+- a.
 Hard Materials.
 If any hard materials, stones over 30mm in size or an excessive amount of fired projectiles are discovered on the bullet catcher surface, the hard material will require total removal prior to live firing. - b.
 Uneven Surface.
 If the bullet catcher face is found to have rabbit burrows, water rutted exposing fired projectiles or is excessively uneven in its surface, then the burrows, rutting and the uneven surface will require filling in and flattening prior to live firing. - c.
 Bullet Impact Area Face Angle.
 In accordance with Reference B, 34° (600 mils) is the recommended angle for the front face or projectile impact face of the bullet catcher to reduce ricochet.
-From projectile impact and natural settlement, this angle will reduce, which must never fall below 30° (530 mils) as this may cause ricochet to leave the range danger area. - 63.
-Safety Brief.
-Once all participants have congregated on the range, the CRO is to conduct a safety brief detailing: - a.
-The course of events for day's activities;
+From projectile impact and natural settlement, this angle will reduce, which must never fall below 30° (530 mils) as this may cause ricochet to leave the range danger area.

+69. Safety Brief.
+Once all participants have congregated on the range, the CRO is to conduct a safety brief detailing: